Ngozi89/home_furnishing/README.md

 Target audiences:

-- Men and women, young and old (U)
+- Men and women, young and old

 ### As a **first time user**